pasqualerossi/Born2BeRoot-Guide/README.md

 ## Born2BeRoot Step by Step

-This Guide is in 5 Parts:
+This Guide is in 7 Parts:
 - Part 1 - Downloading Your Virtual Machine
 - Part 2 - Installing Your Virtual Machine
 - Part 3 - Starting Your Virtual Machine
 - Part 4 - Configurating Your Virtual Machine
+- Part 5 - Connecting to the SSH Server
+- Part 6 - Continue Configurating Your Virtual Machine
-- Part 5 - Born2BeRoot Defence Evaluation
+- Part 7 - Your Born2BeRoot Defence Evaluation

 ## Part 1 - Downloading Your Virtual Machine